© 1999-2008

 GRAHAME WINTERS

 Grahame was a Big D veteran long before becoming a member of the airstaff.
 She joined WDRC as promotions director in 1992.
 She's no stranger to the business, either.
 Her parents met while working at WPOP in the mid 1960s.
 The late Bill Winters was an air personality for several years and "Miss Marcia" Fox was the on-air secretary to morning man Woody Roberts.
 After a brief foray into radio sales at WCCC, Grahame returned to WDRC in March, 2000.
 Her first on-air shift was during WDRC FM's 40th Anniversary Weekend in August, 2000.
-And the family's 'radio tradition' continues, as Grahame recently wed WCCC overnight personality Jeff Slater!
+The family 'radio tradition' continued when Grahame married WCCC overnight personality Jeff Slater!
+She was promoted to assistant program director in 2003 and replaced Dave Nagel as program director in August 2008.
+In late June 2009 Grahame began hosting the 7PM-midnight music show after Mike Stevens joined Jerry Kristafer on the wakeup show.
+Grahame made way for the syndicated Tom Kent in May 2011.
+That October, however, she inherited the midday shift after the departure of Larry Wells.
+Grahame was let go along with the rest of the FM airstaff when Connoisseur Media took over from Buckley Broadcasting on July 7, 2014.

 PRIOR: WILI Willimantic, CT